Ankle Biter

 Anklebiter by Ted L Glines

-Some humans call me an ankle-biter
+Some humans call me an ankle biter

-but I’m a BIG dog – a ninja fighter,
+but I’m a big dog, a ninja fighter,

-ya better back off before it’s too late.
+you better back off before it’s too late.

-Talkin trash and strutting my stuff,
+Talking trash and strutting my stuff,

-My human is one of those silly girls,
+My human is one of those silly girls, dressing me up in ribbons and curls,

-but let some guy just get down wrong,
+but if someone just gets down wrong,

-he’ll back up quick – sing a new song.
+he’ll back up quick, sing a new song.

-Roars like a lion – strikes like a snake,
+Roars like a lion, strikes like a snake,

 teeth like needles and they don’t fake!

-Bonaparte never had a thing on me,
+Bonaparte never had a thing for me,

 one false move and you’d better flee,

-I ain’t your toy – no piece of fluff,
+I ain’t your toy, no piece of fluff,

-let me know when you’ve had enough,
+let me know when you’ve had enough, ’cause I’m a mean one, believe you me!

 What, do you actually expect